^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• absorption by parenchymal cells of the liver;
+• absorption by liver parenchymal cells;

 • conjugation of bilirubin in the smooth endoplasmic reticulum of hepatocytes;